cdl-mint/smartroom-usecase/smartroom-api/README.md

 The services included in this docker container system are the following.
 The stated ports are preconfigured and can be changed in the docker configurations.
 - fastAPI on default port 8001
 - timescaledb on default port 5432
-- grafana on default port 3001
+- Grafana on default port 3001
 - pgAdmin on default port 5051
 - subscriber with no exposed port